 While there are many benefits to increasing your levels of amino acids, especially if you’re an athlete that must train several times a week, you should try to get most of them from your diet.

 Over-supplementing with them can have dangerous side effects, especially if you have underlying health conditions, such as diabetes or high blood pressure.

 Some medical professionals suggest that amino acid supplements should not be consumed over three times per month without consulting a physician.

-Foods high in quality protein include chicken, salmon, eggs, Greek yogurt and roast beef, which are just a few of the foods you should include in your diet.
+Foods high in quality protein include chicken, salmon, eggs, Greek yogurt, and roast beef, just a few of the foods you should include in your diet.

-Supplementing too much with any vitamins, minerals or amino acids can have ill effects on the body.
-If you want to use supplements, make smoothies or shakes with protein powder to enhance your workout regimen.
+Supplementing too much with any vitamins, minerals, or amino acids can have ill effects on the body.
+Make smoothies or shakes with protein powder to enhance your workout regimen if you want to use supplements.

 I suppose too much of anything has the potential to be a bad thing.
 I am a diabetic, and I do take amino acids so I appreciate the inclusion of that on the list.
 I was completely unaware that too many could cause so many problems.
 This article has been a wake up call!